simplay/excel2excel/README.md

 ## Build an executable Jar

-Run `mvn clean dependency:copy-dependencies package` in your terminal.
+Run `mvn clean compile assembly:single` in your terminal.
 This will generate a executable jar file `excel2excel-1.0-SNAPSHOT.jar` located at `./target/`.

 ## Run the Jar